With People vs Empty

 People in a Virtual Tour

 In general, the benefit of shooting with people is that it adds a layer of energy to the experience.
-There are three different ways to photograph your Google Virtual Tour with people and we’ve explained each below (you can combine them, as well).
-We also address facial blurring.
+There are three different elements to consider regarding having people in your Google Virtual Tour.
+We’ve explained each below (you can combine them, as well).

 - Creates a realistic experience